An algebraic model for commutative HZ-algebras

-Mike Mandell showed in \cite[7.11]{man03} that for every commutative ring $R$ the homotopy categories of $E_\infty$-$HR$-algebra spectra and of $E_\infty$ monoids in the category of unbounded $R$-chain complexes are equivalent.
+Mike Mandell showed in \cite[7.11]{man03} that for every commutative ring $R$ the homotopy categories of $E_\infty$-$\HR$-algebra spectra and of $E_\infty$ monoids in the category of unbounded $R$-chain complexes are equivalent.
 He also claims in \emph{loc.\,cit.}~that he can improve this equivalence of homotopy categories to an actual chain of Quillen equivalences.
 He suggests using the methods of \cite{schsh}, but only associative monoids are treated there.

 Our approach is different from Mandell's because we work in the setting of symmetric spectra.
 The idea to integrate the symmetric groups into the monoidal structure to construct a symmetric monoidal category of spectra is due to Jeff Smith.
-Our arguments heavily rely on combinatorial and monoidal features of the category of symmetric spectra in the categories of simplicial sets, simplicial abelian groups ($\sab$), non-negatively graded chain complexes ($\ch$) and unbounded chain complexes ($\CH$).
+Our arguments heavily rely on combinatorial and monoidal features of the category of symmetric spectra in the categories of simplicial sets, simplicial {$R$-modules,} non-negatively graded chain complexes ($\ch_R$) and unbounded chain complexes ($\CH_R$).